 Yeah, you could say that Jenny's character "took a turn" over the course of Gossip Girl.

-6. Taylor Momsen Created Just As Much Drama As Her Character
+6. Taylor Momsen Had As Almost As Much IRL Drama As Her Gossip Girl Character

-If the cast and crew didn't know how to react to Jenny's on-screen transformation, they must have been even more surprised by Momsen's off-screen changes.
+If the cast and crew didn't know how to react to Jenny's onscreen transformation, they must have been even more surprised by Momsen's offscreen changes.
 After Jenny was sent to live with her mom in upstate New York in the Season 3 finale, Momsen's character scarcely appeared in Season 4.
-Rumors began flying that the actress was "unreliable and erratic" on set, and guest actor Tim Gunn (who played himself in a Season 4 episode) even called out Momson for her behavior.
+Rumors began flying that the actor was "unreliable and erratic" on set, and guest actor Tim Gunn (who played himself in a Season 4 episode) even called out Momson for her behavior.

 In an interview with E!
 News, Gunn said Momson was a "diva" and had a bad attitude while they were on set together.
 "She was pathetic; she couldn't remember her lines, and she didn't even have that many.
 I thought to myself, 'Why are we all being held hostage by this brat?'" he said.
 "She annoyed the entire crew."

 Ultimately, Momsen was put on an "indefinite hiatus" by Gossip Girl producers during Season 4 and she wasn't seen again until the series finale.
-In 2011, Momsen told Elle that she'd quit acting to focus on her band, Pretty Reckless, which she still tours with today.
+In 2011, Momsen told Elle that she'd quit acting to focus on her band, The Pretty Reckless, which she still tours with today.